spacetelescope/crds/documentation/crds_users_guide/source/file_submissions.rst

 The manual rmap update process is to:

-1. Download the starting rmap from the web site or get it out of /grp/crds/cache/mappings/{hst,jwst}/.
+1. Download the starting rmap from the web site or copy it out of /grp/crds/cache/mappings/hst or /grp/crds/cache/mappings/jwst.

-2.  **DO NOT** change the name of the mapping or alter the internal name links like *derived_from* in the mapping header.
+2.  **DO NOT** change the name of the mapping
+    **DO NOT** alter the internal name links like *derived_from* in the mapping header.
 Leave the naming properties exactly as-is.

 3. Modify the mapping in any text editor and verify the mapping as best you can.
 Use great care, CRDS certify cannot check many of the mapping properties.